Tour on lake Maggiore in Italy

 Several species live freely around the 20 ha (49 acres) garden such as tropical birds, llamas, Tibetan goats and macaques.

-Things to do in Stresa: Mottarone funicolar
+Things to do in Stresa: Mottarone funicolar (temporarily closed)

 The mountain behind Stresa is called Mottarone and it stands as the natural barrier between lake Maggiore and lake Orta.
 To get to the funicular station one takes the lakeshore promenade, about 15 minutes away from the luxury hotels in Stresa.

 The funicular takes visitors halfway on the slopes of Mottarone where it is possible to continue to the top by connecting to a sky lift.
 Even in the hottest summer days, from the top of Mottarone the fresh breeze makes views over lake Maggiore even more enjoyable.

 The Mottarone funicular is the best way to get to the Giardinio Alpinia, one of the largest botanical gardens of the Alps.
 Situated at 800 m (2620 ft) above the sea level, the garden is a natural terrace overlooking lake Maggiore and the Borromean islands.

 A boat trip on lake Maggiore is one of the best ways to take in the picturesque views of gardens with lush vegetation, private villas and secluded dwellings.